Kevin Spacey appears in London court after being charged with sexual assault - KESQ

 By Rob Picheta and Jo Shelley, CNN

-US actor Kevin Spacey was granted bail at his first appearance at a London court Thurday after being charged with five offenses, including four counts of sexual assault.
+US actor Kevin Spacey was granted bail Thursday during his first appearance at a London court since authorities charged him with five offenses, including four counts of sexual assault.

 Spacey spoke to confirm his name, date of birth and London address during a brief procedural hearing, and a date of July 14 was set for his next hearing.